-White << ■ > and Red < ■ > Internal Temperature Warning Icons icon indicates that the Live View shooting will soon stop automatically.
+- If the camera's internal temperature increases due to prolonged Live View shooting or under a high ambient temperature, a white <题 > or red <题 > icon will appear. - The white < ID > icon indicates that the image quality of still photos will deteriorate.
+It is recommended that you temporarily exit Live View shooting and allow the camera to cool down before shooting again. - The red < ID > icon indicates that the Live View shooting will soon stop automatically.
 If this happens, you will not be able to shoot again until the camera's internal temperature decreases.
-Exit the Live View shooting or turn off the power and let the camera rest for a while. - Using Live View shooting at a high temperature for a prolonged period will cause the < or < icon to appear earlier.
-When you are not shooting, always turn off the camera. - If the camera's internal temperature is high, the quality of images shot with high ISO speed or long exposure may deteriorate even before the white < > icon is displayed.
+Exit the Live View shooting or turn off the power and let the camera rest for a while. - Using Live View shooting at a high temperature for a prolonged period will cause the < ID > or < ID > icon to appear earlier.
+When you are not shooting, always turn off the camera. - If the camera's internal temperature is high, the quality of images shot with high ISO speed or long exposure may deteriorate even before the white < III > icon is displayed.